felixgwilliams/nbwipers/README.md

 nbwipers has a few subcommands that provide functionality related to cleaning Jupyter notebooks.

 - `clean`: clean a single notebook.
-This is more-or-less equivalent to `nbstripout`
+This is more-or-less equivalent to `nbstripout`.
 - `check`: check notebooks in a given path for elements that would be removed by `clean`.
 This could be used in a CI context to enforce clean notebooks.
 - `clean-all` clean all notebooks in a given path.
 This one should be used carefully!
 - `install` register nbwipers as a git filter for `ipynb` files.
 Equivalent to `nbstripout --install`
-- `uninstall` remove nbwipers as a git filter
+- `uninstall` remove nbwipers as a git filter.
 - `check-install` check that `nbwipers` or `nbstripout` is installed in the local repo.
 This is used in the pre-commit hook.

 The full options can be found in [`CommandLineHelp.md`](CommandLineHelp.md).